-STATEMENT OF FACTS AND CIRCUMSTANCE WHICH NECESSITATE EMERGECNY ACTION
+STATEMENT OF FACTS AND CIRCUMSTANCE WHICH NECESSITATE EMERGENCY ACTION

 On January 30, 2020, the World Health Organization designated the novel coronavirus, COVID-19, outbreak as a Public Health Emergency of International Concern.
-On March 7, 2020 the Governor of New York State declared a State disaster emergency for the entire State of New York pursuant to Executive Order 202.
-Subsequently, the Governor issued additional Executive Orders in response to the COVID-19 crisis including orders directing the closure of schools and directing nonessential work personnel to work from home.
-In response, the Department adopted emergency regulations at the April, May, June, July, and September 2020 Board of Regents meetings to address numerous issues resulting from the interruptions caused by the COVID-19 crisis.
-The Department presented these proposed amendments to the Full Board for adoption as an emergency action at the May 2020 Regents meeting, effective May 5, 2020.
-At the June, July, and September 2020 Board of Regents meetings, the Department revised the proposed emergency regulation to provide clarification and additional regulatory flexibility.
-The Department is now proposing additional revisions to the proposed amendment to provide additional flexibility relating to the school building leader (SBL), school district building leader (SDBL), and Transitional D programs.
+On March 7, 2020, the Governor of New York State declared a State disaster emergency for the entire State of New York pursuant to Executive Order 202.
+Subsequently, the Governor issued additional Executive Orders in response to the COVID-19 crisis, including orders directing the closure of schools and directing nonessential work personnel to work from home.
+In response, the Department adopted emergency regulations at the April, May, June, July, September, October, November and December 2020 Board of Regents meetings to address numerous issues resulting from the interruptions caused by the COVID-19 crisis.
+The Department first presented these proposed amendments to the Full Board for adoption as an emergency action at the May 2020 Regents meeting, effective May 5, 2020.
+At the June, July, September, October, and December 2020 Board of Regents meetings, the Department revised the proposed amendments to provide clarification and additional regulatory flexibility.
 The proposed amendments provide flexibility related to the following:

-- Renewal of limited permits in medicine; - In-person CPR course certification requirements for dentists and dental hygienists;
+- Renewal of limited permits in medicine; - In-person CPR course certification requirements for dentists and dental hygienists; - The takeover and restructuring of struggling and persistently struggling schools; - Teacher certification through the Individual Evaluation pathway;

-- The takeover and restructuring of struggling and persistently struggling schools; - Teacher certification through the Individual Evaluation pathway; - Expiration dates of the Initial certificate, Initial Reissuance, Provisional certificate, Provisional Renewal, and Conditional Initial certificate for teacher candidates; - Emergency COVID-19 teaching certificates; - School district leader and school business leader assessments; - Annual monitoring and tracking of prekindergarten program effectiveness and the annual report of the percentage of prekindergarten children making significant gains; - Application deadline for alternative high school equivalency preparation programs; - Unit of study requirements; - Regents examinations, pathway assessments, alternative assessments, technical assessments, and locally developed test requirements for a diploma; - NYS career and development and occupational studies commencement credential; and - General comprehensive examination requirements for a high school equivalency diploma.
+- Expiration dates of the Initial certificate, Initial Reissuance, Provisional certificate, Provisional Renewal, and Conditional Initial certificate for teacher candidates; - Emergency COVID-19 teaching certificates; - School district leader and school district business leader assessments; - Annual monitoring and tracking of prekindergarten program effectiveness and the annual report of the percentage of prekindergarten children making significant gains; - Application deadline for alternative high school equivalency preparation programs; - Unit of study requirements; - Regents examinations, pathway assessments, alternative assessments, technical assessments, and locally developed test requirements for a diploma; - NYS career and development and occupational studies commencement credential; and - General comprehensive examination requirements for a high school equivalency diploma.

-Because the Board of Regents meets at scheduled intervals, the earliest the revised proposed amendment could be presented for regular (nonemergency) adoption, after publication in the State Register and expiration of the 45-day public comment period required in the State Administrative Procedure Act (SAPA) section 201(4-a), is the January 2021 Regents meeting.
-However, because the COVID-19 crisis is presently affecting the State of New York, emergency action is necessary for the preservation of public health and the general welfare in order to immediately provide flexibility for certain regulatory requirements in response to the COVID-19 crisis.
+Because the Board of Regents meets at scheduled intervals, the earliest the proposed amendments could be presented for regular (nonemergency) adoption, after publication in the State Register and expiration of the 45-day public comment period required in the State Administrative Procedure Act (SAPA) section 201(4-a), is the March 2021 Regents meeting.
+However, because the COVID-19 crisis is presently affecting the State of New York, emergency action is necessary for the preservation of public health and the general welfare in order to immediately provide flexibility for certain regulatory requirements in response to the COVID-19 crisis, and to ensure that the emergency action taken at the December meeting remains continuously in effect.

-It is anticipated that the proposed rule will be presented for adoption as a permanent rule at the January 2021 Regents meeting, which is the first scheduled meeting after the 45-day public comment period prescribed in SAPA for State agency rule makings.
-However, since the emergency action will expire before the January meeting, it is anticipated that an additional emergency action will be presented for adoption at the December 2020 Regents meeting.
+It is anticipated that the proposed rule will be presented for adoption as a permanent rule at the March 2021 Regents meeting, which is the first scheduled meeting after the 45day public comment period prescribed in SAPA for State agency rule making.